A reporter’s view: Inside the Oval Office at a ‘pass the torch’ moment

 Now Mr. Biden is making the case to elect his vice president, Kamala Harris, who almost certainly will carry the Democratic torch to November, amid a remarkably fast transformation of the Biden campaign into the Harris campaign.

 “I would like to thank our great Vice President Kamala Harris,” the president said toward the end of his remarks.
-“She’s experienced, she’s tough, she’s capable.”
+“She’s experienced.
+She’s tough.
+She’s capable.”

-Mr. Biden didn’t say “vote for Vice President Harris,” reflecting his apparent desire to maintain a bit of separation between official duties and politics.
+Mr. Biden didn’t say, “Vote for Vice President Harris,” reflecting his apparent desire to maintain a bit of separation between official duties and politics.
 On Sunday, when he released the letter announcing his decision to step aside from his reelection campaign, he did not endorse Ms. Harris as his replacement for the Democratic nomination.
 That came a half hour later in a social media post.

 But Wednesday’s speech was not devoid of politics.
 Mr. Biden has spent more than 50 years in the highest levels of elective office, and it infuses his being.
 He clearly relishes the game.
 And now, as much as he wanted to defeat Mr. Trump again, he decided to put “personal ambition” aside, as he put it.
 His badly faltering debate performance last month against Mr. Trump eventually left little choice but to leave the race, under pressure from his own party.